paycoreio/docs/docs/products/hpp/reference.md

 Provide custom `return_url` so that your shoppers are returned to your website at the end of the payment process.

-If `return_url` are not provided, shoppers are redirected to one of PayCore.io's default result pages, where the payment journey ends.
+If `return_url` are not provided, shoppers are redirected to one of {{custom.company_name}}'s default result pages, where the payment journey ends.

 You could override the return URL on individual transactions in `options` key a options object with following optional properties: